GabrielGrant99/Suspension-Performance-App/README.md

 # SuspensionPerformanceApp
-Conducting performance studies in vehicle suspension systems
+Performance studies in vehicle suspension systems

 These files are further developments of my final year project (title above) for the degree of BEng Mechanical Engineering at the University of Nottingham